 JAY RONAYNE | HEAD COACH

 During his tenure in Ames, Ronayne has seen record crowds come to watch his Cyclones inside Hilton Coliseum.
 The top four attended meets in Iowa State history, including a record crowd of 7,732 against Oklahoma on Feb.
 8, 2013, have come under Ronayne’s watch.
-Iowa State consistently ranks among the nation’s best in attendance numbers, as the Cyclones have finished the season in the top 25 in national attendance for 15-straight years.
+Iowa State consistently ranks among the nation’s best in attendance numbers, as the Cyclones have finished the season in the top 25 in national attendance for 17-straight years.

-Senior Caitlin Brown qualified for the NCAA Championships as an individual for the second-straight year in 2015, making it five times in the last six years Ronayne has had an individual qualify for the NCAA Championships.
+Senior Caitlin Brown qualified for the NCAA Championships as an individual for the second-straight year in 2015, making it five times in the previous six years Ronayne has had an individual qualify for the NCAA Championships.
 Brown’s senior year had many highs, tying a school record on balance beam, regular and postseason All-America honors on beam and a Big 12 championship on uneven bars, the apparatus coached by Ronayne.
 Big 12 All-Around champion, Haylee Young, was the first Big 12 all-around crown for Iowa State in 12 years.

 The 2014 season saw the Cyclones put up another outstanding postseason run.
 A challenging regular season left Iowa State needing to post its season-high score at the Big 12 Championships hosted by West Virginia.
 Ronayne and the Cyclones delivered, finishing second with a season-high team score of 196.650 and Camille Santerre-Gervais earning the Big 12 title on uneven bars.
 One of the last teams to make the NCAA Regional Field, the Cyclones put up another strong performance at the Baton Rouge Regional, finishing third for the second consecutive season with a 196.350.